Explore Cedar Mountain & Dixie National Forest

 By Dixie Brunner

 The two million acre Dixie National Forest is a stunning jewel of public land.
 While the forest has four geographic areas stretching 170 miles across southern Utah, the Cedar Mountain area is certainly among its most stunning.
-You don’t have to look far to find views here!
+You don’t have to look far to explore more!
 With high elevations and cool mountain streams, Cedar Mountain is not only the place to get refreshed during hot summer days, but actually enjoy a mountain habitat not far from desert surroundings.
 The “Cedar Mountain” name was given when early settlers incorrectly called the juniper trees so prevalent on the mountain, cedar trees.
 The mountain part is obvious, as you climb from about 6,000 ft. in elevation to nearly 11,000 ft. around Cedar Breaks and Brian Head.
-While misnamed, the Rocky Mountain juniper (thought to be cedar trees), offer year round habitat to many of the mountain’s animals.
+While misnamed, the Rocky Mountain juniper (thought to be cedar trees), offer year-round habitat to many of the mountain’s animals.
 Watch out for deer, they consider Cedar Mountain their domain!
-From Brian Head Peak towering 11,307 feet above sea level, to the quaint charms of the alpine village of Duck Creek, Cedar Mountain offers a host of scenery and activities for the southern Utah traveler.
-The Duck Creek area is gaining national recognition as a great recreational destination, with some of the best trails, scenery and terrain found anywhere in the Southwest.
-Forest visitors can enjoy camping, mountain biking, sightseeing, hiking, horseback and ATV riding, or fishing.
-You can also picnic, camp, view interpretive exhibits and take pleasure drives throughout the area.
+From Brian Head Peak, towering 11,307 feet above sea level, to the quaint charms of the alpine village of Duck Creek, Cedar Mountain offers a host of scenery and activities for the southern Utah traveler.
+The Duck Creek area is gaining national recognition as a great recreational destination, with some of the best trails, scenery and terrain found anywhere in America’s southwest.
+Forest visitors can enjoy camping, mountain biking, viewing incredible scenery, hiking, horseback and ATV riding and fishing.
+You can also picnic, view interpretive exhibits and take pleasure drives throughout the area.
 Lodging accommodations are available as well.
-By taking scenic Highway 14 west from Highway 89 toward Cedar City, the nearly 42 mile trip offers travelers a number of scenic and recreational stops.
-This drive takes you through aspen, oak and pine-covered forests, past crystal clear, ice-cold streams and lakes, to an awe-inspiring and different view of Zion National Park and Kolob Canyon.
+By taking scenic Highway 14 west from scenic Highway 89 toward Cedar City, the nearly 42 mile trip offers travelers a number of scenic and recreational stops.
+The drive takes you through aspen, oak and pine-covered forests, past crystal-clear, ice -cold streams and lakes, to an awe-inspiring and different view of Zion National Park and Kolob Canyon.
 Why not visit Mammoth Creek, Cascade Falls, or get information at the Duck Creek Visitor Center?
 Continue on and spend some time at Navajo Lake and Webster’s Flat, or take Hwy 143 to Cedar Breaks, and on to Brian Head or Panguitch Lake.
 Many artists find nearby Cedar Breaks National Monument more inspiring than Bryce Canyon National Park, with different degrees of hikes available to take in the sights.
+Interpretive activities are available at the log cabin visitor center.
 Camping is available at six locations on the mountain, with a range of sites and amenities.
 For more information, call Dixie National Forest at 435-865-3700.